eyulf/alexgardner.id.au/_posts/2017-08-09-forge-building-part-1.md

 ## Grindstone

-The depicted grindstones are all large, mounted in a wooden frame, and hand operated.
-Due to the size this would require an assistant.
-My plan is to use a smaller grindstone which can be used both by hand and foot.
+The depicted grindstones are all large, mounted in a wooden frame, and hand-operated.
+Due to the size, this would require an assistant.
+My plan is to use a smaller grindstone that can be used both by hand and foot.

 **Sources**
 - [A grindstone turned by two men while a third man sharpens a knife, the Luttrell Psalter][grind-1] (Brit.
 Lib.
 Add.
 42130, fol.
 78v), c.
 1325-1340